dzaki236/logging-services/README.md

         $this->loging = $logs;
     }

-    Or, just write the source like this by following code :
+    Or, just write the source like this by following code (without namespacing) :

    /**
      * Display a listing of the resource.